10 things to look for in a business travel credit card

 - Access to a concierge service that provides travel, entertainment and dining bookings

-Comparing travel perks may help you determine which card may best suit your business needs.
+Comparing these features across cards may help you determine which one best suits your business needs.

 9. Customer service

 Some travel credit cards provide 24/7 access to customer service or even a dedicated customer service specialist.
-Customer support may be able to help you (or your employees) secure replacement cards quickly, minimize disruption to your travel plans and provide general assistance with your account.
+Customer support may be able to help you secure replacement cards quickly, minimize disruption to your travel plans and provide general assistance with your account.

 10. Business benefits